Tim Walz: Personal life

 Gus attended Saint Paul Central High School.
 As a teenager he was diagnosed with non-verbal learning disorder, ADHD, and an anxiety disorder.
 Hope and Gus appeared onstage at the 2024 DNC, where their tearful cheering from the audience went viral.
 Videos of Gus became popular for representing neurodivergence, in what became called the "Gus Walz effect".

 The family lived in Mankato, Minnesota, for nearly 20 years before moving to Saint Paul upon Walz's election as governor.
 Walz and his wife sold their home when they moved into the governor's residence in 2019.
 According to financial disclosures made while he was in Congress, which a spokesperson for his 2024 campaign confirmed, they have owned no stocks or securities.
 Their pensions are their only noteworthy asset.

 As of 2024, Walz has a modest financial profile.
 He owns no businesses, lists no income besides his salary as governor and his wife's teaching salary, and owns no property.
-His family resides in the Minnesota Governor's residence (the state is temporarily paying for them to live in Eastcliff while essential renovations are made).
-The Walzes reported income of $166,000 on their 2022 tax returns.
+His family resides in the Minnesota Governor's residence.
+The state is temporarily paying for them to live in Eastcliff while essential renovations are made.
+The Walzes reported income of $166,000 on their 2022 tax return.
 This places Walz among the least wealthy people ever to run for vice president.

-The family has a Labrador retriever named Scout.
+The family has a Labrador Retriever named Scout.
 They got the dog after the 2018 gubernatorial election; Walz had promised he would get Gus a dog if he won.
 Scout was a rescue from a Minnesota nonprofit, Midwest Animal Rescue and Services.
 Walz's cat, Afton, went missing in August 2023.
 He adopted another cat, Honey, in December 2023.

-He is a distant cousin of Nebraska state senator Lynne Walz.
+He is a distant cousin of Nebraska state senator and Democratic nominee in the 2026 Nebraska gubernatorial election Lynne Walz.